azurecrystalz/azurecrystalz.github.io/source/_posts/haku-bday-2023.md

   <img src="https://64.media.tumblr.com/f9d2668988722b5e494c565d95428a55/f32ccba4e7042d38-be/s2048x3072/f6ce5015f73aa84ebb987fe8612658d77d3c5bdd.pnj">
 </div>

-***Picture Left:*** Otogari-han, thanks for the help
-***Picture Right:*** Thanks to all of you we had a blast~
+**_Picture Left:_** Otogari-han, thanks for the help **_Picture Right:_** Thanks to all of you we had a blast~

 ## Party Closing

-***
+---

 ![finish](https://64.media.tumblr.com/7a055234c6086fdd0c6b1d3125253de5/3cfe216ef7e7baee-fa/s2048x3072/56039e093bb71dd77751111dfb5a23ef81dbd01b.pnj)

 {% bubble Kohaku %}
 It's about time to wrap up this party.
 Lemme say a few things before we break off.

 To everyone that came here to celebrate with me today, thank you again....~

 It made me happy that everyone came to celebrate me this way, I had fun the entire day.

 I know I may not be the best idol out there, but I'm looking forward to continue working with everyone.
 {% endbubble %}

 ### Translation Notes

 **[1]:** A type of green tea with roasted brown rice in it!
 **[2]:** A darker type of green tea!
 **[3]:** Japanese sweets usually made of mochi and served with green tea.